Here’s a quick and easy homemade lime aioli recipe with chilli that you can whip up in minutes and that makes an everyday meal, special.

 - 1 egg yolk

-1/2 tsp Dijon mustard
+- 1/2 tsp Dijon mustard

-90 ml or approx 1/3 cup of light flavoured oil
+- 90 ml or approx 1/3 cup of light flavoured oil

-1-2 cloves of garlic, crushed finely
+- 1-2 cloves of garlic, crushed finely

-1 – 2 chillies finely chopped
+- 1 – 2 chillies finely chopped

-juice of 1/2 lime
+- juice of 1/2 lime

-- For the aioli, add the crushed garlic to the mayonnaise and stir well.
+- Add the crushed garlic to the mayonnaise and stir well.
 Add more or less according to your preference.